Rebuttal to Shane Killian's "Ustupidtarianism in 4 Stupids"

 - Strawman; it doesn't require believing in killing people for being assholes, it means killing assholes *when doing so will save an innocent*.
 There's a huge difference between killing someone *just* for being an asshole and killing an asshole to save a non-asshole.

-- He assumes that the opinion that someone is an asshole is subjective.
+- He assumes the opinion that someone is an asshole is subjective.
 An asshole in this context is someone who acts un-admirably but without violating other people's rights.
 No one really believes that's subjective.
 Shane has nonaggressive actions he thinks are deplorable - such as dishonest argumentation.
 Obviously there's such thing as objectively good and bad behavior outside of criminality.
 To claim otherwise *as an argument against his opponent* is both a disputed premise and disingenuous.

 "This is how you can spot an authoritarian: they always treat their subjective opinion as if it's the one true objective fact".